mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 :::warning[WARNING]

-For SLURM collector to work properly, SLURM needs to be configured well to enable all the available cgroups controllers.
-At least `cpu` and `memory` controllers must be enabled if not cgroups will not contain any accounting information.
+For SLURM collector to work properly, SLURM needs to be configured well to use all the available cgroups controllers.
+At least `cpu` and `memory` controllers must be enabled, if not cgroups will not contain any accounting information.
 Without `cpu` and `memory` accounting information, it is not possible to estimate energy consumption of the job.

+More details on how to configure SLURM to get accounting information from cgroups can be found in [Configuration](../configuration/resource-managers.md) section.

 :::